The case first gained traction on an episode of Unsolved Mysteries.

-Tuesday morning, The Sova family received news that Kurt was sleeping on a cot in the basement of Debbie and Clayton Sams.
-They kicked in the door but found no Kurt, only an empty cot.
+Tuesday morning, Dorthy received a phone call from Susan that Kurt was sleeping on a cot in the basement her house.
+Ken Sova kicked in the door but found no Kurt, only an empty cot.
 The frenzy of false clues and constant defiance from eye witnesses made the search into a living hell.

 Wednesday, around 5:30 p.m., three local kids found the body of Kurt Sova in a ravine near the J.L.
-Furniture Warehouse.
+Furniture Warehouse (Ken Sova had searched this very same area 24 hours earlier).
 His body was positioned on the ground in a Christ-like crucifixion.
-Both shoes were missing, his right shoe was eventually found nearby.
-He had a bruise on his cheek and numerous bruises on his shins.
+Both shoes were missing, his left shoe was eventually found twelve feet away from Kurt’s body.
+Kurt had a bruise on his cheek and numerous bruises on his shins.
 A few abrasions were found on his flesh.
 No bullet holes, knife wounds, needle punctures or internal injuries existed.
-The coroner had no reasonable cause for the death.

-January 1982 — Eugene Kvet is found dead under similar circumstances with Kurt Sova’s death and disappearance.
-His shoe was missing, and he was also found in the ravine, around the same age as Kurt also.
+January 1982 — Eugene Kvet is found dead under similar circumstances to Kurt Sova’s death and disappearance.
+His shoe was missing, and he was also found in the ravine; Eugene (14) was around the same age as Kurt.